intel/llvm/sycl/doc/developer/DockerBKMs.md

 - `ghcr.io/intel/llvm/ubuntu2204_intel_drivers`: contains everything from the
    base container + pre-installed Intel drivers.
    Intel drivers are downloaded from release/tag and saved in dependencies.json.
+   The drivers are tested and validated everytime we upgrade the driver.
 - `ghcr.io/intel/llvm/ubuntu2204_intel_drivers_unstable`: contains everything from the
    base container + pre-installed Intel drivers.
    Intel drivers are downloaded from release/latest.
+   The drivers are installed as it is, not tested or validated.
 - `ghcr.io/intel/llvm/ubuntu2204_intel_drivers_devigc`: contains everything from the
    base container + pre-installed Intel drivers.
    Intel Graphics Compiler driver from github actions artifacts,